Video Analytics with Zero-streaming Cameras: Evaluation

 \textbf{Both techniques contribute to significant performance.} For instance, disabling \textit{Upgrade} increases the delay of retrieving 90\% instances by 2$\times$ and that of tagging 1/1 frames by 2$\times$-3$\times$.
 Further disabling \textit{Long-term Opt} increases the delay of Retrieval by 1.3$\times$-2.1$\times$ and that of tagging by 1.6$\times$-3.1$\times$.
 Both techniques disabled, \sys{} still outperforms \cloudonly{} with its single non-optimized operator.

 \textbf{\textit{Upgrade}'s benefit is universal; \textit{Long-term opt}'s benefit is more dependent on queries}, i.e., the skews of the queried object class in videos.
 For instance, \sys{}'s benefit is more pronounced on \chaweng{}, where small bicycles only appear in a region in 1/8 size of the entire frame, than \ashland{}, where large trains take 4/5 of the frame.
-With stronger skews in the former video, \sys{} trains operators that run faster and have higher accuracy.
+With stronger skews in \chaweng, \sys{} trains operators that are more accurate and run faster.
 This also accounts for \sys{}'s varying (yet substantial) advantages over the alternatives (Figure~\ref{fig:perf-combine}).